 Notice of Marriage and Civil Partnership

-Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for dates after 1 September 2018.
-This is due to our move to new ceremony accommodation called The Earlham Suite this autumn.
-Wedding bookings for The Earlham Suite are not currently being accepted to allow work on the building to be completed.
+Important: we are not able to take bookings for weddings at The Civic Suite (Haringey Civic Centre) for dates after 3 November 2018.
+This is due to our move to new ceremony accommodation called The Earlham Suite.
+Ceremonies can be booked for The Earlham Suite for Monday 5 November 2018 onwards.